 On behalf of the Trust, Vickery Holman applied for Change of Use (it is now “House of Vogue”, a plush hair and beauty therapy salon), Listed Building Consent and Planning Permission, and also Building Regulations approvals.
 We also provided all the drawings and other documentation needed to accompany the applications and liaised with Plymouth City Council as required.

 Vickery Holman then specified and tendered the works and finally delivered them as Contract Administrator and Construction (Design Management) advisor under CDM 2015.
-The Tenant took occupation in December 2018, and the building has much improved fire integrity as a result of the work undertaken which will help preserve life should the unthinkable happen.
+The Tenant took occupation, and the building has much improved fire integrity as a result of the work undertaken which will help preserve life should the unthinkable happen.